 You can make this easy chicken stir fry recipe in a wok, or a cast iron pan, in just 15 minutes.
-This is a healthy cooking method which you really need to grasp if you don’t already.
+This is a healthy cooking method which any home chef should grasp.

 How many of you like to stir-fry, and does that sound like a complicated process to you?

 I am asking this because a few days ago, I was telling a fellow foodie that I am making an easy chicken stir fry recipe for this week’s post and she told me she has never stir-fried before because it sounds daunting.

 ‘Daunting?’, I asked surprised.
 This is such an easy and healthy cooking method, there’s nothing daunting about it.

 But then she raised a few questions which made me realize that many foodies may think the same because they don’t know all the facts about stir-frying.